WebAssembly/spec/md-proto/WebAssembly.md

 #### Calling

-The called function &mdash; the *callee* &mdash; is [executed](#function-execution), with the `*args*` operands passed to it as its incoming arguments, and the current recursion depth value plus the value of the [recursion increment](#recursion-limits) as its recursion depth value.
+The called function &mdash; the *callee* &mdash; is [executed](#function-execution), with the `*args*` operands, excluding `$callee` when present, passed to it as its incoming arguments, and the current recursion depth value plus one as its recursion depth value.
 The return value of the call is defined by the execution.

 **Trap:** Call stack overflow, if the recursion depth value is greater than the [recursion limit](#recursion-limits).

+TODO: Trap on `indirect_call` caller/callee type mismatch.

 > This means that implementations are not permitted to perform implicit opportunistic tail-call elimination.